notacodebro/LTRMPL-1201/task1/task1.md

  4            4.4.4.4/32
 ```

- As you can see from this output from sr-p001, all the SIDs we configured on all the routers is present in the OSPF sid-database.
+ As you can see from the output above, all SIDs we configured on all the routers are present in the OSPF sid-database.
 You should see similar output on all routers.